JAndrassy/Regulator/README.md

 The complete project doesn't fit into the Uno flash memory.
 To run it, I comment out the Blynk in setup and loop and the builder leaves it out.

-The build of the Regulator with Ethernet shield SD card to serve web pages needs a Mega.
+The build of the Regulator with SD card to serve web pages and log CSV files needs a Mega.

-The D1 R2 esp8266 version is in duty now for evaluation.
-It is without temperature sensor of ValvesBack.ino, because esp8266 has only one analog pin.
+The D1 R2 esp8266 version is in duty now.